NiceGuyIT/taskfiles/README.md

 ## Including tasks, subdirectories and deps, preconditions and cmds

+Note: This is my understanding of how `task` works.
+I could be wrong and will update this as I learn more.

 To understand how to call or depend on a task in another file, you need to first understand the limitations or drawbacks of task.